Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: The Effect of Filaments on Galaxy Evolution

-Aside from constraining the relative effect of mass and filament line density in quenching galaxies in the local universe, the results in this section also demonstrate how the filament line density {\sigmafil} is an effective metric to quantify the environmental dependence of quenching.
-It is a viable alternative to local environmental measures characterized by the distance to $N^{\mathrm{th}}$ nearest neighbor or galaxy number density used by \citet{Peng10}, \citet{Peng12}, \citet{Darvish14}, and many others.
-When we repeated this analysis in terms of MCPM overdensity, itself a measure of local environment, we find that it does not so clearly separate quenched/red galaxies from star-forming/blue galaxies as {\sigmafil} does.
-We shed further light in this section on the relative contribution of galaxy mass (an internal property) and filament line density (an environmental/external property) at $z=0$ in TNG.
+Aside from constraining the relative effect of mass and environment in quenching galaxies in the local universe, the results in this section also demonstrate how the filament line density {\sigmafil} is an effective metric to quantify the environmental dependence of quenching.
+It is (1) a more precise and detailed description of the surrounding galaxy environment, (2) a viable alternative to local environmental measures characterized by the distance to $N^{\mathrm{th}}$ nearest neighbor or galaxy number density ubiquitously used in the literature, and (3) a potentially powerful new way to constrain external physical quenching mechanisms.
+Our results suggest that massive galaxies are quenched regardless of environment, but that a higher-density environment enables quenching in low-mass galaxies for a fixed stellar mass.